 - Remove from the fridge and apply the final layer of the vanilla frosting with your palette knife.
 Start with the top of the cake and move to the sides.
 For this design, it is not necessary to smooth frost the cake, so it is generally a very simple and quick buttercream cake decorating idea.
 Nevertheless, eyeball to make sure the icing is evenly applied and there are no parts of the cake that look bulging with icing.

-- Sift flour and baking powder at least twice.
+- Sift flour and baking powder together before using.
 Sifting helps to aerate it which in turn helps the cake to rise well during baking.

-- Make sure the ingredients are measured accurately.
+- Make sure all the ingredients are measured accurately.
 It is highly advisable that you do not modify the quantity in your first try as that will not help if the cake does not turn out as it should.
+Use a kitchen scale to measure your ingredients for best results.

 - It is also important that the cake tins are well greased and floured.
 The cake tins can also be lined with parchment paper.
 But make sure they are well greased so that they are not stuck to the cake tins after baking.